 But Blitzen is still around; we call her offspring cyanobacteria, and they're the most diverse and successful creatures on Earth, and to this day they still make about 25% of all the oxygen we breathe.
-Rudolph's offspring are still cleaning up other people's messes today; they're the aerobic microbes that turn waste into compost in our gardens and digest our sewage in treatment plants.
+Rudolph's offspring are still cleaning up messes today; they're the aerobic microbes that turn our garden waste into compost and digest our sewage in treatment plants.
 The anaerobic microbes Dasher, Dancer and Prancer are still around: whenever your gas smells like rotten eggs, you know they're having a party in your guts and helping you digest your food.
 And if you see a stagnant pond that's turned purple, you know Donner is there cleaning up after those three!

 Notes for the nitpicky

 - Throughout this story I use the word "microbe" to cover bacteria and archaea, because the distinction between the two is not important to the story.

 - Molecular oxygen is not something that comes out of volcanic vents, so what I'm calling Rudolph's favorite food would have been some other microbes' waste, which could explain why the smell of it made them sick!

 - The sharing of sugar among the microbes was not as peaceful and amicable as I've made out, but it also wasn't violent: the first predators hadn't evolved yet!
 Back then, microbes were killed primarily by viruses or by natural causes, and other microbes then ate their remains.
 But that shouldn't be too surprising, since after all it was a Donner party.